buiminhhien2k/culturalanalysis/README.md

 - Dash and Plotly package to create an interactive web-based **dashboard**.
 - **CSS** to beautify the website.

+**What can be better:**
+- I want to develop this project as a website with heroku server.

 **How to use:** *prerequisite: you got Python and git installed in your computer*
 - initiate a git environment and in your local machine (Laptop/PC):
   - `git init`